-In order to adopt the resolutions to which article 194 of the Capital Companies Law refers, however, the vote in favour of two thirds of the capital present or represented at the General Shareholders' Meeting will be required when, on the second call, shareholders are present representing twenty-five percent or more of the subscribed capital with voting rights but not reaching fifty percent.
+In order to adopt the resolutions to which article 194 of the Capital Companies Law refers, however, included which concerning amendment of the Company's Bylaws the vote in favour of two thirds of the capital present or represented at the General Shareholders' Meeting will be required when, on the second call, shareholders are present representing twenty-five percent or more of the subscribed capital with voting rights but not reaching fifty percent.
 If the capital present or represented exceeds fifty percent, approval by absolute majority will be sufficient.